Detecting Modeling Bias with Continuous Time Flow Models on Weak Lensing Maps: Results

 \subsection{Detecting BCM maps as OoD}

 In this subsection, we present main results from our test problem, where we try to detect the unmodeled baryonic effects when DMO simulations are available.
-We test the performance of each methods mentioned above on our fiducial cosmology $(\sigma_8,\Omega_m) = (0.82,0.265)$.
-Unless stated otherwise, the InD samples consist of 304 maps of DMO maps at fiducial cosmology, while OoD samples are 1024 BCM maps with different baryon parameters at the same fiducial cosmology.
-This setting corresponding to an idealized $\delta$-function like posterior, and the reported performance here is the upper limit, as a broadened posterior leads to wider range of distribution of test statistics, therefore worse performance.
-These maps have a physical resolution of $128^2$ pixels.
-For each methods mentioned before, we compute the probability density of these maps as the $t(\bm{x})$, because the density is the most natural OoD detector.
+We test the performance of each methods mentioned above on our fiducial cosmology $\theta_{\rm fid} = (\sigma_{8,\rm fid},\Omega_{m,\rm fid}) = (0.82,0.265)$.
+For feature-level detection methods like CNN and ST, the InD samples consist of 304 maps of DMO maps at fiducial cosmology, while OoD samples are 1024 BCM maps with different baryon parameters at the same fiducial cosmology. {This setting corresponds to an idealized case where we can perfectly infer the cosmological parameters, i.e. $p(\theta|\bm{x}_{\rm obs}) = \delta(\theta-\theta_{\rm fid})$ in Equation \ref{eqn:ppd}, to avoid sampling the full posterior which is computationlly expensive.
+Using the true $p(\theta|\bm{x}_{\rm obs})$ will introduce $\mathcal{O}(1)$ scatter to the test statistics and slightly degraded OoD performance.
+Thus our reported CNN and ST performance here represent the upper limit.} These maps have a physical resolution of $128^2$ pixels.
+For each methods mentioned before, we compute the probability density of these maps as the $t(\bm{x})$ {using Equation \ref{eqn:int}}, because the density is the most natural OoD detector.
 Examples with noise level $n_g=30$ are shown in Figure \ref{fig:kde_ng30}, and a well-behaved OoD detector is expected to generate clearly separable density distributions for InD and OoD sets.

 For field-level detection methods like diffusion model and OTFM model, we train the model unconditionally, as the total number of cosmologies is limited making it difficult to capture the dependency of cosmologies accurately.
 The output log density $\log p(\bm{x})$ is thus an average of the likelihood over the cosmology prior and can thus be viewed as the Bayesian evidence of the observation.
 For higher computational efficiency, we limited the input and output dimensions to $64^2$ pixels, and the density of a $128^2$ map is the average of 4 $64^2$ map density cut from the original map.